Portal about bathroom renovation. Useful tips

 He is a builder.
 He is a builder.

-2. The names of animals are of the neuter genus and can be replaced by the pronoun it.
-Only in cases where it is necessary to clarify the sex of the animal are the pronouns he / she used.
+2. Animal names are neuter and can be replaced by the pronoun it.
+Only in cases where it is necessary to clarify the gender of the animal, the pronouns he/she are used.

 A mouse is in my room.
-There's a mouse in my room.
+There is a mouse in my room.

 It is in my room.
 She's in my room.